 For designer discounts, head to Hackney Walk in East London where top brands occupy converted Victorian railway arches and offer savings of up to 70 percent.
 You can shop for leather bags at Anya Hindmarch, sharp suits at Aquascutum, contemporary womenswear at Joseph, sportswear at Nike factory, sweaters at Pringle of Scotland and cozy footwear at UGG.

 Just around the corner on Chatham Place, you can find discounted trench coats, scarves, and accessories from the iconic British brand, Burberry, where stock is reduced by 50 percent.
 For another British brand fix, check out the Paul Smith outlet store in Mayfair.
 This tiny store on Avery Row sells end-of-season stock and items from previous seasons for up to 50 percent off including colorful ties, wallets, and cufflinks emblazoned with the designer's signature prints.
 LK Bennett is famous for its elegant dresses and quality shoes, and at the Kings Road clearance store in Chelsea, you can score discounts of up to 75 percent off regular store prices.

 Sample Sales in London

 Keep your eyes peeled for sample sales in London to score huge discounts on designer gear.
-Check sites like LDN Fashion and Chicmi for information on upcoming sales and plan to arrive as early as possible to be in with a chance of finding the best bargains (it's unlikely there will be alternative sizes if you find something you like).
+Check sites like LDN Fashion and Chicmi for information on upcoming sales and plan to arrive as early as possible for a chance of finding the best bargains.
+Note that it's unlikely there will be alternative sizes if you find something you like.
 Regular sample sales take place at the Music Room in Mayfair and at the Old Truman Brewery in Shoreditch.

 Vintage Bargains in London